graykode/commit-autosuggestions/README.md

 <a href="https://pepy.tech/project/commit"><img alt="Downloads" src="https://static.pepy.tech/badge/commit"></a>
 </p>

+This is implementation of [CommitBERT: Commit Message Generation Using Pre-Trained Programming Language Model](https://arxiv.org/abs/2105.14242).
+CommitBERT is accepted in ACL workshop : NLP4Prog.
 Have you ever hesitated to write a commit message?
 Now get a commit message from Artificial Intelligence!

 <div align="center">